stdombek/docs/content/en/docs/ERM/ERM comparisons /_index.md

 * **Agreements: Search & view agreements.** This permission allows the user to search and view existing agreements.
 It also allows the user to see and access the Agreement app in the FOLIO interface.
 * **Agreements: Search & view e-resources.** This permission allows the user to search and view e-resources (packages and titles in those packages) in the internal KB.
 This includes the permission to see and access the Agreements app in the FOLIO interface.

+## Creating a comparison

+1. In the **ERM comparisons** pane, click **New**.
+2. Select a name.
+3. Add as a first comparison point either a package or an agreement to the comparison.
+4. Select a date.
+All titles that where an active component of the collection on this date are included in the comparison.
+The current day is preset by default.
+5. Add as a second comparison point either a package or an agreement to the comparison.
+6. Select a date.
+All titles that were an active component of the collection on this date are included in the comparison.
+The current day is preset by default.
+7. Once you have included all of the information you want about the comparison, click **Save & close**.
+A confirmation message appears, and the comparison is saved and appears in the comparison pane.

+## Searching for a comparison

+You can search for a comparison in the **Search & filter** pane.
+Ti search for comparisons, enter your search terms in the search box and click **Search**.
+The search bos searched the name of the comparison.

+You can also search for comparisons by selscting any of the filters in the **Search & filter** pane.
+Additionally, you can apply the filters after you perform a search to limit your results.
+See the sections below for more information.

+###  Running status

+### Result

+### Comparison point 1 & 2

+## Viewing a comparison

+## Viewing a comparison report

+## Deleting a comparison